Raku/doc/CONTRIBUTING.md

 ### Build and view the documentation

-To actually build the documentation all you now need to do is run `htmlify.p6`:
+To actually build the documentation all you now need to do is run:

-    $ perl6 htmlify.p6
+    $ make html

 This takes a while, but be patient!

-After the build has completed, you can start the web application which will render the HTML documentation
+After the build has completed, you can start the web application which will render the HTML documention:

-    $ perl app.pl daemon   # note!
-Perl 5 *not* Perl 6 here

-or

     $ make run